eswarak/img-MMS/docs/preconditions.md

-## <a id=preconditions></a> Preconditions for Using the ML Image MMS Example Edge Service
+## <a id=preconditions></a> Preconditions for Using the MMS Example for ML model updates

-If you haven't done so already, you must do these steps before proceeding with the ML model mms example:
+If you haven't done so already, you must complete these steps before proceeding with the MMS example for ML model updates

-1. Install the Horizon management infrastructure (exchange and agbot).
+1. Install (or gain access to) the IBM Edge Application Manager (IEAM) infrastructure (Exchange and Agbot).

-2. Install the Horizon agent on your edge device and configure it to point to your Horizon exchange.
+2. Install the Horizon agent on your edge device and configure it to point to your IEAM Exchange.
+See [Preparing an edge device](https://www.ibm.com/support/knowledgecenter/SSFKVV_4.0/devices/installing/adding_devices.html) for details.

-3. Set your exchange org:
+3. Set your Exchange organization variable:

 ```bash
 export HZN_ORG_ID="<your-cluster-name>"
 ```

-4. Create a cloud API key that is associated with your Horizon instance, set your exchange user credentials, and verify them:
+4. Create a cloud API key that is associated with your IEAM instance, set your Exchange user credentials, and verify them:

 ```bash
 export HZN_EXCHANGE_USER_AUTH="iamapikey:<your-API-key>"

 hzn exchange user list
 ```